Spellingg Bee: Cast and crew

 "Spellingg Bee" was the first episode directed by co-executive producer and director Mel Damski.
 The episode was the second installment written by co-executive producer and creator Steve Franks, after the previous episode "Pilot".
 Tracey Jeffery was the episode's producer, John J. Sakmar and Jerry Lenhart were the consulting producers, and Mel Damski, Steve Franks, Kelly Kulchak, and Chris Henze were the associate producers.
 Erin Smith was the production manager.
 Tracy Hillman was the installment's associate producer, and Michael McMurray was the director of photography, while Allan Lee and Anupam Nigam acted as the editors.
 David Crabtree, James Ilecic, Allan Lee, and Gordon Rempel were the script editors.
 The music for the episode was written by Adam Cohen and John Robert Wood.
 Assistant directors for the installment were Jack Hardy and Roger Russell.

 The episode was originally planned to be the third installment of the season, but was moved up by the show's producers in order to introduce the major character Juliet O'Hara, played by Maggie Lawson.
 The scene introducing O'Hara was filmed as part of the fourth episode, "Woman Seeking Dead Husband: Smokers Okay, No Pets", but was added to the installment because of the need to bring in the character.
 It was also used for Lawson's audition for the show.
-Kyle Pejpar and Jeremy Loheir were cast to play Young Shawn and Young Gus in the episode.
+Kyle Pejpar and Julien Hill were cast to play Young Shawn and Young Gus in the episode.
 The show's casting directors brought in the actors because older versions of young Shawn and Gus were needed for the flashback scenes in the episode.
 Sportscaster Bud Collins guest starred in the episode.
 Collins wrote all of his dialogue, and designed his own wardrobe for the installment.

-In addition, another guest star for the episode was Kirsten Nelson, who played interim police chief Karen Vick, a major reoccurring character who first premiered in the episode "Pilot".
+In addition, another guest star for the episode was Kirsten Nelson, who played interim police chief Karen Vick, a major recurring character who first premiered in the episode "Pilot".
 Shortly before the installment was filmed, Kirsten Nelson gave birth to her daughter, which would later be portrayed in the episode "Shawn vs. the Red Phantom".
 Other minor guests included Alex Bruhanski (who played Spellmaster Cavanaugh), Issey Lamb (who played Brandon Vu), Alexander Calvert (who played Jiri Prochazka), Richard Zeman (who played Miklous Prochazka), and Brendan Beiser (who played the bee's color commentator).